Bible Promises for When You’re Worried or Fearful

 Now if God so clothes the grass of the field, which today is, and tomorrow is thrown into the oven, will He not much more clothe you, O you of little faith?”
 (Matthew 6:28-30, NKJV).

 He asks us not to worry “saying, ‘What shall we eat?’ or ‘What shall we drink?’ or ‘What shall we wear?’”
 (Matthew 6:31, NKJV).

-In fact, He takes it deeper when He says: “Don’t worry about your life, what you will eat or what you will drink; or about your body, what you will wear” (Matthew 6:25, CSB).
+In fact, He takes it deeper when He says: “Do not be anxious about your life, what you will eat or what will drink, nor about your body, what you will put on” (Matthew 6:25, ESV).

 He then puts our worries into proper perspective when He asks, “Isn’t life more than food and the body more than clothing?”
-(Matthew 6:25, CSB).
+(Luke 12:30, ESV).

-He says that you don’t have to worry because “your heavenly Father knows that you need all these things” (Matthew 6:32, NKJV).
+He says that you don’t have to worry because “your Father knows that you need them” (Matthew 6:32, NKJV).

 But He tells us what our one priority should be.
 The one thing that He is looking for in us in order to supply all our needs.
 He says:

 “But seek first the kingdom of God and His righteousness, and all these things shall be added to you” (Matthew 6:33, NKJV).

 When we do this, the peace of Christ will grow in our hearts.